markpbaggett/utk_hyrax_review_docs/docs/source/demo1/2_samvera_philosophy.rst

 and **Sufia**, merged into a common solution called **Hyrax**.

-    Hyrax is the community-developed Ruby gem that allows users **to design and build their own**, customized installation of our software.
+    Hyrax is the community-developed Ruby gem that allows users **to design and build their own**, customized installation of the Samvera software.

-Again, this is a very different approach than Islandora 7.
-The Samvera community believes this approach:
+Again, this is still not necessarily discrete software and is most certainly a very different approach than Islandora 7.
+The Samvera community believes having **Hyrax** instead of discrete software:

     ... allows an institution to build for themselves a repository solution closely fitted to their needs ...

-However, the Samvera community also recognizes that the:
+I should also not that the Samvera community also recognizes that the:

     ... building process and later the maintenance of such a customized system can be resource intensive ...